neurobionics/onshape-robotics-toolkit/docs/kinematic-graph-subassembly-mates.md

 1. **Separation of concerns**: CAD class maintains assembly structure as-is
 2. **Flexibility**: Different consumers can handle relative/absolute as needed
-3. **Minimal changes**: KinematicTree handles conversion locally
+3. **Minimal changes**: KinematicGraph handles conversion locally
 4. **Cleaner**: Subassembly data stays self-contained

-**Why KinematicTree Handles It:**
+**Why KinematicGraph Handles It:**

-- KinematicTree needs a global view of all mates anyway
+- KinematicGraph needs a global view of all mates anyway
 - Conversion is straightforward (prefix concatenation)
 - No need to modify original CAD data structures
 - Easier to debug (conversion happens in one place)